bomatson/look-at-react/README.md

-A Prosperous Alternative to Marionette
+A Prosperous Look at ReactJS
 =======================

 To view this presentation: